All Episodes

 Nobody respects it.

-They don't back up their own resolutions, they don't have the ability to back them up, and the people who write these resolutions are basically diplomats and think that the drafting and the negotiating and the voting and the passing of a resolution represents a tremendous, tremendous, tremendous achievement.
+And the people who write these resolutions are basically diplomats and think that the drafting and the negotiating and the voting and the passing of a resolution represents a tremendous, tremendous, tremendous achievement.

 It's great work.

-It's like the war on poverty in this country or um any other social program, the results are irrelevant, especially if they fail.
+It's like the war on poverty in this country or any other social program.

-Not supposed to examine those, you're supposed to examine the intentions.
+You're supposed to examine the intentions.

 Because the intentions indicate the key to the heart of the good people who are writing them.

-And all the while it becomes a joke to watch these people pat themselves on the back and tell themselves how great they are and how smart they are with a bunch of doofuses.
+And all the while, it becomes a joke to watch these people pat themselves on the back and tell themselves how great they are and how smart they are with a bunch of doofuses.

-So they this is it's insanity.
+So this is insanity.

 Repeating the same thing, the same thing, the same thing, hoping for a different result.